July 18, 2017

 The dust produced is not harmful in anyway and nothing to be concerned about.
 It can be cleaned off just as any other household dust would be, no special treatment needed.
 The hardness of your water will decide how heavy or light this layer of white dust will be (hard water is rich in minerals so the harder your water is the more dust you can expect to find).

-To help get rid of the white dust you can:
+How to get rid of white dust

 - Use Distilled Water To Fill Your Humidifier Tank.
 Using distilled instead of tap water to fill your humidifier will cut down on dust significantly.
 Distilled water has a very low mineral count and therefore will not produce white dust that hard tap water will.